portworx/px-docs/maintain/going-production-with-kubernetes.md

 ### Configuring the Server or the Compute Infrastructure

-* Check and ensure minimum 4 cores and 4GB of RAM are allocated for Portworx.
+* Check and ensure a *minimum* 2 cores and 4GB of RAM are allocated for Portworx.
-  The minimum configuration supports light workloads and is primary used for POCs
-* For database workloads similar to MySQL or Postgres, Portworx reocmmends 8 Cores and 8GB of RAM
-* The base operating system of the server supports linux kernel 3.10+
+* The base operating system of the server supports linux kernel 3.10+ .
+Newer 4.x linux kernels have many performance and stability related fixes and is recommended.

 ```
 [centos@ip-172-31-51-89 ~]$ uname -r